Skip to content

 ...

-Implementing a scheduler
+Implementing a Scheduler

-from xqute import Scheduer
+from xqute import Scheduler

 class MyScheduler(Scheduler):